grtn316/self-managed-osdu/README.md

 Verify the `osdu-azure` services have successfully started.

-Services can be seen by looking in the Azure Portal at the [AKS Workloads](https://docs.microsoft.com/en-us/azure/aks/kubernetes-portal)under the namespace [osdu-azure](./docs/images/deployments.png).
+Services can be seen by looking in the Azure Portal at the [AKS Workloads](https://docs.microsoft.com/en-us/azure/aks/kubernetes-portal) under the namespace [osdu-azure](./docs/images/deployments.png).

 To optionally further validate a deployment you will need access to the AKS cluster via command line.
 Please refer to [cli-validation](./docs/cli-validation.md) for more information.